teichholz/go-term-editor/README.md

 ## Structure
 - brope: Contains a reimplementation of the rope as written in the xi-editor.
 It is based on the idea of a b-tree.
 - layout: Contains a crude implementation of a ui layout constraint solver.
-My first intention was to use linear programming for that, but but it currently is too feature poor to justify the add complexity of linear programming.
+My first intention was to use linear programming for that, but but it currently is too feature poor to justify the added complexity of linear programming.
-- buffer: Contains extension methods on the rope datatype.
 - btree: A copy of the go b-tree reference implementation.
-Would have been used as a template to implement copy on write for the b-tree rope.
+Would have been used as a template to implement copy on write for the b-tree rope, but it turned out less useful than I thought it would.